 Look at the foreheads at the top of the images.

-And below is a clapper board with the title of the movie-within-the-movie: Tradimento.
+Below is a clapper board with the title of the movie-within-the-movie: Tradimento.
 Not too visible, is it?

 So, what was the problem?
 As usual, the folks at the film-to-video transfer studio think that one widescreen crop is as good as any other.
 Wrong!
 Here we get a tiny, incomplete glimpse of something we’re normally not allowed to see.
 In the studio screening room, the rushes were projected onto a screen.
-But to check the composition, black cloth was draped across the top and bottom.
+To check the composition, black cloth was draped across the top and bottom.
 This was a test.
 All the image needed to be usable, but all the essential action had to be kept across the center.
 If any essential action appeared on the black cloth on top or bottom, the scene would have to be retaken.
 For some reason that I don’t understand, a black-and-white video camera was pointed at the movie screen, and the result was shown on a black-and-white TV monitor.
 While Senso ’45 was being filmed, there was a second movie being made as well.
 This second movie was a documentary, a behind-the-scenes documentary, to be precise.
 The cameraman for the documentary crew tried to get a shot of the black-and-white TV monitor, but couldn’t quite squeeze himself in.
 So he got a shot of part of the black-and-white TV monitor.
 Still, though, even this fragmentary image tells us something.
 It shows us the black cloth at the top and bottom of the screen, and so we now know, definitively, the exact crop that Tinto Brass and his camera crew were composing for.
 Compare the screening room’s set-up on the left with the corresponding frame of the DVD on the right.
 A bit of height is missing, yes?
 Maybe you think it’s not much?
 True, it isn’t much, but it’s enough to crop off foreheads throughout the movie, and it’s enough to obscure the Tradimento inscription on the clapper board.

 Let’s have one more bit of fun.
 Again, the comparison is poor, because we’re comparing a frame from the preview with a frame in the movie, and the video transfers were made separately, and differently.
 The video transfer of the preview was missing some width.
 The video transfer of the movie was missing some height.
 Isn’t life fun?